It's not the "glass ceiling" holding women back at work, new analysis finds

 "Social science would tell you that gender bias, and bias around what a leader looks like, all of that is much more likely to creep in when employees have shorter track records," Rachel Thomas, CEO of Lean In, told CBS MoneyWatch.

 Eliminating the glass ceiling may seem easier given that the pipeline is smaller at the top of the corporate hierarchy, she added.
-But it's the broken rung where more attention needs to be focused because that will unlock more opportunity for women, leading to a greater number in leadership roles and potentially boosting the share of women in C-suite roles, which now stands at 28%.
+But it's the broken rung where more attention needs to be focused because that will unlock more opportunity for women, leading to a greater number in leadership roles and potentially boosting the share of women in C-suite roles.
+The share of women in the C-suite now stands at 28%, up from 17% in 2015.

 "We don't face a constraint on ambition"